IASLonline

 • Traceblog

-• Nick Knouf: MAICGregator, 2009: The Firefox Extension substitutes links and illustrations of academic websites (universities and colleges) via data mining by external links and illustrations indicating connections to the military-industrial-complex.
-Furthermore the search for informations on trustees is supported ("Current Alternative News").
-The website is receivable without alterations by a click on the refresh button (Free Software: GNU GPL V3 with modifications.
-10/2009).
+• Nick Knouf: MAICGregator, 2009: Via data mining the Firefox Extension substituted links and illustrations of academic websites (universities and colleges) by external links and illustrations indicating connections to the military-industrial-complex.
+Furthermore the search for informations on trustees was supported ("Current Alternative News").
+The unaltered website was receivable by a click on the refresh button (Free Software: GNU GPL V3 with modifications.
+Actualised until 2014; 10/2009, 7/2015).

 • Homepage USC with MAICGregator